 The Peak District

-Another Welsh destination, Snowdonia is the perfect holiday for outdoorsy types and nature-lovers.
+Another Welsh destination, Snowdonia is the perfect UK holiday destination for outdoorsy types and nature-lovers.
 Centered around Snowdonia National Park, visitors can enjoy an abundance of activities such as walking, cycling, water sports and horse riding.
 There are also beautiful sights across the region; think rugged coastlines, waterfalls and woodlands as far as the eye can see.

 Holiday Let Mortgages.
 Done.

 Holiday Cottage Mortgages Limited is an Appointed Representative of Julian Harris Mortgages Limited, Julian Harris House, Musgrove, Ashford, Kent, TN23 7UN, which is authorised and regulated by the Financial Conduct Authority (FCA).
 Julian Harris Mortgages Limited’s FCA Register number is 304155.
 The Financial Ombudsman Service (FOS) is an agency for arbitrating on unresolved complaints between regulated firms and their clients.
 Full details of the FOS can be found on its website at www.financial-ombudsman.org.uk

 Your home may be repossessed if you do not keep up repayments on your mortgage.
 Pure holiday let, buy to let and commercial mortgages are not regulated by the FCA.